SfisoMbonane/rawson-test/README.md

 Please review these carefully, both the final submitted code & how well these instructions are followed will be taken into consideration.

 Your task is to create a view of Reddit's front-page using the following endpoint: [https://reddit.com/.json](https://reddit.com/.json).
-Use any Javascript framework you are comfortable in.
+Use any Javascript framework you are comfortable with.

 * Clone this repository (Yes it's empty - but it's also a clean slate for you to shine!), then create your own public repository and set that as the remote (see: `git remote set-url`).
 This is so that other's can't see your work as they would if you were to fork the repository.
 * Add at least 1 test assertion using Jest or Mocha as the test framework.